-\textbf{Effectiveness of the Multi-Cue Integration Adapter.} The third part of Tab.~\ref{tab:ablation} shows the ablation study of the proposed adapter. ``Single Prompt'' denotes using the similarity between the text ``good image'' and images as the assessment score directly, while ``Antonym Prompt'' represents using the relative weights of texts ``good image'' and ``bad image'' to weight the predefined score.
+\textbf{Effectiveness of the Multi-Cue Integration Adapter.} The fourth part of Table~\ref{tab:ablation} evaluates the proposed adapter. ``Single Prompt'' denotes using the similarity between the text ``good image'' and images as the score directly, while ``Antonym Prompt'' represents using the relative weights of texts ``good image'' and ``bad image'' to weight the predefined score.
 It is evident that the ``Single Prompt'' is considerably inferior to the ``Antonym Prompt'', showing the limitations of using semantic similarity as score directly.
 Our method integrates more cues into the ``Antonym Prompt'' to comprehensively assess images, thereby achieving optimal performance.

-\textbf{Effectiveness of the Multi-Cue Integration Adapter.} The bottom part of Tab.~\ref{tab:ablation} presents the ablation study of various MLLMs.
+\textbf{Ablation on different MLLMs.} The bottom part of Table~\ref{tab:ablation} presents the ablation study of various MLLMs.
 We generate $Y_{IQA}$ via different MLLMs for pre-training.
 It is evident that using different MLLMs exhibits similar performance, while ensembling different MLLMs can boost performance.
 This indicates that MLLMs are capable of generating accurate captions with our text-guided prompt, and enhancing caption diversity can further improve performance.
-Considering resource limitations, we use LLaVa-7B and will integrate more MLLMs in the future.
+Considering resource limitations, we use LLaVA-7B and will integrate more MLLMs in the future.